wilsonmar/wilsonmar.github.io/_posts/2017-04-25-git-rebase.md

 # Note that empty commits are commented out
    </pre>

-   NOTE: Commit ids such as "07e03c2" are a stand-in for whatever commit id Git creates for each specific commit.
+   NOTE: Commit ids here, such as "07e03c2", are a stand-in for whatever commit id Git creates for each specific commit.

+   Alternately, rebase just the <strong>last 3</strong> commits:

+   <pre><strong>
+   git rebase -i HEAD~3
+   </strong></pre>

+   See <a target="_blank" href="https://www.youtube.com/watch?v=V5KrD7CmO4o&time=1m24s">this video</a>

+   The response would be a "pick" in front of each commit listed.

-0. In all lines under the first line, double-click the "pick" to select it, then type "s".
+0. In all lines under the first line, <strong>double-click the "pick"</strong> to select it, then type "s" to end up with something like this:

    <pre>
 pick 07e03c2 add 2.txt